Lucii07/POWER-BI-PROJECT/README.md

 Replace "null" values with zeros in both the "recyclable" and "low-fat" columns

-4) Connect to the MavenMarket_Stores csv file
+4) Connect to the Stores csv file

-Name the table "Stores" and make sure that headers have been promoted
+ make sure that headers have been promoted

 Confirm that data types are accurate (Note: "store_id" and "region_id" should be whole numbers)